cloudfoundry-tutorials/cf4devs/site/content/getting-started/cli.md

 > You can also make requests to the API directly via `cf curl`, but this tends to be more complex.
 We will speak about `cf curl` a bit more later on.

-Throughout this course, we will be using the latest version of the `cf` CLI [(v8)](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html), which supports by the latest version of the CF API [(v3)](http://v3-apidocs.cloudfoundry.org).
-It is important to make sure you are using `version 8+` as we will be utilizing v3 features throughout the course.
+Throughout this course, we will be using the latest version of the `cf` CLI ([(v8)](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) as of this writing), which supports the latest version of the CF API [(v3)](http://v3-apidocs.cloudfoundry.org).
+It is important to use `version 8+` of the CLI, as we will be utilizing v3 features throughout the course.

-* Install the CLI by following the [installation instructions](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) for **version 8 of the CLI**.
+* If you are using an environment in which the CLI is not installed yet, you can install it by following the [installation instructions](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) for **version 8 of the CLI**.
 * Ensure you are running **version 8** of the CLI by running `cf version`.

 ## Documentation